-Einstein's General Relativity is largely accepted as the fundamental theory for describing the geometrical properties of space-time.
-Actually, the Einstein-Hilbert action is only the most simple proposal (the only one providing second order field equations, see the Lovelock theorem \cite{Lovelock}) and even if the determination of the gravitational field kinematics (tensor formalism) is a naturally consistent formulation, different schemes are admitted by the gravitational fields dynamics.
-One of the simplest modification to GR is the f(R) gravity in which the Lagrangian density $f$ is an arbitrary function of $R$ \cite{Ruzmaikina,Bergmann, Buchdahl, Capozziello, Odintsov}.
-In order to derive the Einstein's field equations, in literature are present two main approaches: affine and metric formulation \cite{Sot, Gonzalo} and in this paper, we will take into consideration the last one.
-We start with the 4-dimensional action in f(R) gravity
+Einstein's General Relativity is largely accepted as the fundamental theory for describing the geometrical properties of space time.
+Actually, the Einstein-Hilbert action is only the most simple proposal (providing second-order field equations, see the Lovelock theorem \cite{Lovelock}) and even if the determination of the gravitational field kinematics (tensor formalism) is a naturally consistent formulation, different schemes are admitted by the dynamics of the gravitational field.
+One of the simplest modifications to GR is the $f(R)$ gravity in which the Lagrangian density $f$ is an arbitrary function of $R$ \cite{Odintsov,Ruzmaikina,Bergmann,Buchdahl,Capozziello}.
+In order to derive Einstein's field equations, in literature two main approaches are present: affine and metric formulation \cite{Sot,Gonzalo} and in this paper, we will take into consideration the last one.
+We start with the 4-dimensional action in $f(R)$ gravity

-where $\kappa \equiv 8 \pi G$, $G$ being the Einstein constant (we set c=1), $g$ is the determinant of the metric tensor $g_{\mu \nu}$ and $\mathcal{L}_M$ is a matter Lagrangian which depends on the matter fields $\Psi_M$ and the metric too.
+where $\kappa \equiv 8 \pi G$ ($G$ being the Newton constant, using c=1), $g$ is the determinant of the metric tensor $g_{\mu \nu}$ and $\mathcal{L}_M$ is a matter Lagrangian which depends on the matter fields $\Psi_M$ and the metric too.
 The field equations can be derived by varying the action (\ref{action}) with respect to $g_{\mu \nu}$ and they are characterized by fourth-order differentiation

 where $T_{\mu \nu}$ is the matter source energy momentum tensor, $f'(R)\equiv df/dR$, $\nabla_{\mu}$ the covariant differential derivative with respect to the metric $g_{\mu \nu}$ and $\Box \equiv g^{\mu \nu}\nabla_{\mu}\nabla_{\nu}$ is the d'Alambert operator in curved manifolds.
 We can introduce a new field $\chi$ and write the dynamically equivalent action \cite{Teyssandier}